ccao-data/model-res-avm/README.md

 We don’t use sale or uniformity comparables for the purpose of modeling.
-Our model works by automatically finding patterns in sales data and extrapolating those patterns to predict prices; the model never explicitly says, “here is property X and here are Y similar properties and their sale prices.”
+Our model works by automatically finding patterns in sales data and extrapolating those patterns to predict prices; the model never explicitly says, “Here is property X and here are Y similar properties and their sale prices.”

 We *do* use [comparables for other